eligotech/sbt-dist/README.md

 distSettings exposes 3 environment settings

  + libsDirectory a File abstraction pointing the directory containing file copies of the dependencies.
+ + excludeLibs as set of excluding rules allowing to exclude some libraries.
+A rule is a function taking a file name as a parameter and returning a boolean true value if the file is to be excluded
  + transferDirectories providing a list of directory transfers apply from source directories to target directories
  + transferFilesInto providing a list of File to copy in destination directories

 **The Default value of the libsDirectory is dist/lib** **Notice that the artifact files will be automatically copied into the libsDirectory**